neonpalms/NSO-GC-Controller-PC/README.md

 - Build it :D
 Or run "dotnet build WinFormsApp1/WinFormsApp1.csproj -c Release" in the repository.

+You might need to change the values for the analog shoulder button emulation.
+Each controller seems to have varying values for non-pressed, fully pressed, and at the bump.
+So you might need to adapt them to your controllers values in order to get full coverage and no jumps in values.

 **How to use**

 After you press connect and see your inputs work you can close the window.
 You should then be able to configure the controller in steam successfully.
 For me I only had to configure once, on later uses I just had to use the tool and steam remembered the configured controller.